louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 <br>

 ## Conclusion
 Our best setup turns out to be Support Vector Machines without dimensionality reduction.
-This may be due to the fact that PCA does not take labels into account when selecting the best dimensions.
+This may be because PCA does not take labels into account when selecting the best dimensions.
 Additionally, the quality of classification in this task probably depends on a multitude of minor features.

 Running our best classifier on the split-off test data set achieves the following evaluation scores: